StephanStu/Camera-Based-Vehicle-Position-Estimation/README.md

 <img src="cameraBasedPositionEstimationOverviewGraphics.png"/>

-This is my capstone project in Udacity's C++ Nanodegree Program.
+This is my capstone project in Udacity's C++ Nanodegree Program and it was accepted for graduation in August 2022.
 This project contains an application that estimates the position of a road vehicle as it travels on a highway.
 The application generates an estimate of the state of the vehicle that may be fed to a driver assistant system or may be part of an autonomous driving system: An extended Kalman Filter estimates the position on the road and the velocities using "measurements" taken from a simple camera image.
 The architecture of this application is service-oriented, suitable for (Ubuntu) Linux and uses OpenCV and the Eigen-Library.

 The application is shipped with sample images and sample videos for